maede97/qr-code-generator/Readme.md

   // optional parameters for the QR code
   "options": {
-    "color-scheme": "cevi"  // default is "cevi", other options are "black" and "white" }
+    "color-scheme": "besj"  // default is "besj", other options are "black" and "white" }

 }